KasparEtter/ef1p/internet/index.md

 Unlike in a fully connected network, where each node can simply pick the right link to reach the desired node, a network with relay nodes requires that nodes can address each other.
-Even if a router relays each signal on all of its links to other nodes (making it a [hub](#hubs-switches-and-routers) instead of a router), the nodes still need a way to figure out whether they were the intended recipient of a message.
+Even if a router relays each signal on all of its links to other nodes, which would make it a [hub](#hubs-switches-and-routers) instead of a router, the nodes still need a way to figure out whether they were the intended recipient of a message.
 This problem can be solved by assigning a unique identifier to each node in the network